WeyeTech/DeprecatedControllerRemover/README.md

 1. Mark files for cleanup by adding `//Controller Cleaner` comment at the top of Java files
 2. Go to **Tools > Clean Marked Files**
 3. The **Code Cleanup** tool window will appear at the bottom with a black console interface
-4. Review the analysis results showing unused imports, fields, and empty classes
+4. Review the analysis results showing unused imports, fields, and classes with no methods
 5. Confirm the cleanup operation

 ### Tool Windows